onzfonz/comp227/src/content/3/en/part3d.md

 <div class="content">

 There are usually constraints that we want to apply to the data that is stored in our application's database.
-Our application shouldn't accept notes that have a missing or empty <i>content</i> property.
+Our application shouldn't accept notes that have a missing or empty `content` property.
 The validity of the note is checked in the route handler:

 ```js